lizhiqi49/SAM-Finetune/README.md

 You can specify one of them as the base SAM model for mask generation and fine-tuning in the scripts, such as, `facebook/sam-vit-base`.
 Or you can download the model to your host.

-For more details please refer to huggingface's official documentation

-This repository use pretrained SAM model supported in library `transformers`, you can get access to the pretrained model on `huggingface-hub`.

-There are three versions of released SAM model: `sam-vit-base`, `sam-vit-large` and `sam-vit-huge`.
-They are named according to their number of parameters.

-You can specify one of them as the base SAM model for mask generation and fine-tuning in the scripts, such as, `facebook/sam-vit-base`.
-Or you can download the model to your host.

 For more details please refer to [huggingface's official documentation](https://huggingface.co/docs/transformers/main/en/model_doc/sam)